HanumantappaBudihal/Open-Grants-Program/applications/project_aurras_mvp_phase_2.md

 Workflow configuration comprises the input URL of workflow tasks, primarily GitHub repo, the sequence of processing tasks, and argument structure.
 Arguments must match the task input parameters.

 **4.Web API Gateway and Backend Service**
-This is the end user facing component to utilize the workflow.
-This component comprises of a backend application which is responsible for user registration, selecting the workflow, managing / creating workflow using friendly APIs, providing input parameters.
-API gateway / Machine gateway where the external world can connect to the Aurras system.
+This is the end-user facing component that enables easy and intuitive usage of Aurras.
+This final component is has a backend application that provides user registration, workflow registration and workflow management.
+Users can also easily create, select or manage workflows along with providing the necessary input parameters.

 ### Ecosystem Fit